benoist/carbon-crystal/README.md

 Right now it's still alpha stage.
 I am testing this in production on a small project, but I wouldn't recommend to do it unless you really want to :)

+## Release goal

+For the first release I'm aiming towards a 15 min blog post screencast.

 ## TODO

 - [X] Notifications (ActiveSupport like)